Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We assembled each sofa to score assembly and setup, tracking setup time, tool needs, and how realistic it was for one person to handle the job.
+We assembled each sofa to score assembly and setup, noting setup time, tool needs, and whether the job felt realistic for one person.

-Then we ran daily-use sessions—movie nights, laptop work, short naps, gaming, and hosting—to score comfort, support, and how the cushions felt after longer blocks of time.
-Cooling was judged by heat buildup after extended sitting.
-We also looked at durability, cleaning effort, layout practicality, and value based on how each sofa held up to normal friction, mess, and the space it realistically serves.
+From there, our testing moved into normal home use—movie nights, laptop work, short naps, gaming, and hosting—to score comfort, support, and how the cushions felt after longer sits.
+Cooling came down to heat buildup after extended sitting.
+We also tracked durability, cleaning effort, layout practicality, and value based on how easy each sofa was to live with day to day.

 Home Depot Sofa: Our Testing Experience